spryker/spryker-docs/docs/dg/dev/data-import/202311.0/importing-product-data-with-a-single-file.md

 ---
-title: Importing Product Data With a Single File
+title: Importing product data with a single file
 description: Learn how to import all main product data with a single file
 last_updated: Jun 16, 2021
 template: data-import-template